Last updated on March 18, 2025

 Want to ruin everyone else’s fun?
 Look at mono-blue, mono-black, Dimir, or Esper.

-What I’m getting at is that there is always a way to play the game that will make it the most fun for you specifically.
+What I’m getting at is that there is always a way to play the game that makes it the most fun for you specifically.
 Just don’t be surprised if your brand of fun and someone else’s don’t play well together.

-Objectively, the “best” color combo period would be hard to define, since every set tends to change things enough to make each combo take their turn in the spotlight.
-I will say that in terms of popularity, 2-color and 3-color tend to be the combos that get the most play.
+Objectively, the “best” color combo period is hard to define, since every set tends to change things enough to give each combo their turn in the spotlight.
+In terms of popularity, 2-color and 3-color tend to be the combos that get the most play.

 Wrap Up